maim-lain/haremhotel/README.md

 :---: | :---: | :---:
 18+ | Morning/Noon | Kitchen
 - The event is locked until Maria moves into the hotel
+- Optional: Buy Lin's 'Bondage Set ($75)' so you have it for the next event

 <br>